Judges, fracking and a fly: Six takeaways from the U.S. vice presidential debate

 A FLY IN THE OINTMENT

-Pence’s left eye was noticeably bloodshot for much of the debate.
-More than an hour in, a black housefly sat for several minutes on Pence’s white hair, hanging on as he shook his head and parried with Harris over race and criminal justice.
-The hashtag #fly2024 surfaced on Twitter.
+A stray housefly sat for several minutes on Pence’s white hair, hanging on as he shook his head and parried with Harris over race and criminal justice -- providing comic fodder for late-night hosts and Twitter users alike.
+Biden’s campaign sold flyswatters to capitalize on the buzz.

-“Three debaters are now on the stage: Harris, Pence, and a very political fly that has nested in the Veep’s head,” Larry Sabato, director of the University of Virginia’s Center for Politics, wrote on Twitter.

 COLORING INSIDE THE LINES

-Following last week’s chaotic, insult-laden debate between Biden and Trump, moderator Susan Page warned both candidates that she would strictly enforce rules designed to ensure decorum.
-“We want a debate that is lively.
-But Americans also deserve a discussion that is civil,” she said.
+Following last week’s insult-laden debate between Biden and Trump, both candidates took a relatively low-key approach, greeting each other respectfully and rarely raising their voices.

-Pence opened by saying it was a “privilege” to be on stage with Harris - even after she said the administration’s coronavirus response was “the greatest failure of any presidential administration in the history of our country.”

 Things eventually heated up, but only to a simmer, not a boil.
-Pence repeatedly interrupted Harris and the moderator, leaving Harris to plead: “Mr. Vice President, I’m speaking.”
+When Pence interrupted, Harris was able to silence him with a simple phrase: “Mr. Vice President, I’m speaking.”

 SPEAK NOT OF THE AGED

-In 2008, when he was Barack Obama’s running mate, Biden said that “no one decides who they’re going to vote for based on the vice president.”
-Yet this debate has outsized importance.

-Biden, 77, would be the oldest president in U.S. history if he were to win the election, and he has hinted he might only serve one term.

-Trump, only slightly younger at 74, spent the weekend at a military hospital outside Washington after contracting the novel coronavirus.
+Biden, 77, would be the oldest president in U.S. history if he were to win the election.
+Trump, 74, spent the weekend at a military hospital outside Washington after contracting COVID-19.

-From purely an actuarial standpoint, Pence, 61, and Harris, 55, would be more likely to step into the presidency than other vice presidential candidates.
+Both candidates ducked questions about the health of their elderly running mates.

-When asked whether they had a firm plan of succession in place, Pence used his time to talk about vaccines, while Harris talked up her biography as a child of immigrants who went on to serve as California attorney general.
+When asked whether there was a firm plan of succession in place, Pence, 61, used his time to talk about vaccines, while Harris, 55, talked up her biography as a child of immigrants who went on to serve as California attorney general.

-He accused Biden of copying the Trump administration’s plan to fight the coronavirus, dredging up charges of plagiarism that helped sink Biden’s first presidential run in 1988.

-“It looks a little bit like plagiarism, which is something Joe Biden knows a little bit about,” he said.
+Harris urged supporters to vote, rather than playing up the possibility of legal wrangling or violence at polling places.
+“If we use our voice and use our vote we will win,” she said.

+Pence did not promise that Trump would leave office if he lost.
+Instead, he accused Democrats of denying the legitimacy of Trump’s 2016 victory through investigations and impeachment.

-Reporting by Andy Sullivan; Additional reporting by Michael Martina in Salt Lake City; Editing by Scott Malone and Peter Cooney
+Reporting by Andy Sullivan; Additional reporting by Michael Martina in Salt Lake City; Editing by Scott Malone, Peter Cooney and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.